namdev-rathod/DevOps-Katta/Kubernetes/README.md

 7. **Basic Commands using kubectl**:
    - `kubectl get pods`, `kubectl create`, `kubectl delete`.
 8. **Kubernetes Cluster Setup**:
-   - Local setup with Minikube/Kind.
+   - Setup Kubernetes Cluster In AWS or Azure
-   - Overview of managed services (EKS, AKS, GKE).
+   - Try to deploy single pod of nginx and access it by using NodePort.

 This plan provides a solid foundation to start working with Kubernetes!